-I would recommend the tail-incision0091 method for blood sampling of conscious mice.
+I would recommend the tail incision method for blood sampling of conscious mice.
 The mouse is placed on the cage lid, head and body covered with a tissue.
 The tail is bent upwards and with a sharp razor blade a perpendicular, small incision is made at the ventral side of the tail about 1.5 cm away from the tail base.
 Blood drops are then collected in a capillary tube.
 It is my experience that the mouse is very calm and hardly responds.
-When finished, a gauze pad is gently pressed on the incision for a moment before the mouse is returned to the home cage.
+When finished, a gauze pad is gently pressed on the incision for a moment before the mouse is returned to the homecage.

 Having applied the tail-incision blood collection many times, I can testify that there is no indication that this technique leads to bone or cartilage damage.
 However, the incision is so small and superficial that it yields only very small amounts of blood.
-For the collection of larger volumes, I puncture the saphenous vein; for this procedure, the mouse's leg is carefully shaved one day prior to puncture to minimize the stress on the day of the actual blood draw.